 French markets in Provence enchant the most sensitive souls to the beauty.
 They always attract those who take advantage of the summer to breathe the lavender fragrances of this beautiful region of France.
 But Provence is also charming in spring when you can immerse yourself in its colors, art and traditions.
 I love little towns in Provence.
 Everytime I visit it I cannot resist to go in search of flavors and junk in the most beautiful French markets of its towns.
 To tell the truth, I always love visiting markets around the world.
 Also London Markets have a lot to offer, especially for the picturesque atmosphere!

 NOTE: Getting from Paris to Provence is easy.
 The best way is taking the Train à Grande Vitesse (TGV).
 So if you are in Paris why do not you take a trip to one of these beautiful villages and its French markets?

-You can download the complete list of Provencal markets here.
+You can have a complete list of Provencal markets here.
 Please, always check out dates and times!

 Here are my favourite French markets in Provence, the place I love to call “the French region of lavender”.